cworf/LBA/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.14 =
+New feature of handling privately published products, improved advanced search and important security fixes along with other important fixes.
+Recommended upgrade.

 = 3.9.13 =
 New feature of inline editing customer provided notes for order, fixes related to billing and shipping address along with other important fixes.
 Recommended upgrade.